 We need to create a couple of support files.
 The first one, generic, will create a mapping from our local machine account name to the Gmail account name.
 The second one, sasl/passwd, contains our Gmail account App password in a machine readable format.

 The generic mapping file should exist already.
 Add lines similar (but use your actual account names) to the following at the end of the file and run postmap to generate the machine readable file, generic.db:

-echo "`whoami`@`hostname`" to determine what the first line should be.
+to determine what the first mapping should be.
 This gives you the user at the hostname.
-The second line is a catchall for any user on your machine.
+The second mapping in the generic file is a catchall for any user on your machine.
 You can tweak this file as desired.

 Next, we need to create the hashed passwd file.
 It can go anywhere; I decided to create a subdirectory, sasl, to store it in.
 After we create the file, we will again use postmap to create the machine readable version:

 1 2$ sudo mkdir -p /etc/postfix/sasl 3 4$ cd /etc/postfix/sasl 5 6$ sudo vi passwd 7 8$ cat passwd 9[smtp.gmail.com]:587 email@example.com:userapppassword 10 11$ sudo postmap passwd 12 13$ ls passwd* 14passwd passwd.db 15 16$ sudo chmod 600 passwd* 17 18$ ls -l passwd* 19-rw------- 1 root wheel 61 May 15 14:22 passwd 20-rw------- 1 root wheel 16384 May 15 14:28 passwd.db

 And that's all you have to do!
 The postfix service is automatically loaded by launchctl when your Mac starts up.
 The postfix service is not running, however, it's configured to run when it receives a request.
 If you are interested, have a look at:

 To test your new postfix configuration, run this mail command: